voltrb/volt/Readme.md

 ## Model Events

 Models trigger events when their data is updated.
-Currently models emit three events: changed, added, and removed.
+Currently, models emit three events: changed, added, and removed.
 For example:

 ```ruby
     model = Model.new